On the Write Side

 5. Friendships - Common interests and causes.
 Authentic feedback on writing, not to mention going to events beyond open mics, are another powerful reason to stretch your social muscles and come on out to an open mic.

-Imagine an eatery with brilliant white tall bare walls and even brighter lights, a sterile canvass waiting to be painted with food, people, good conversation, rotating art and energy.
+Imagine an eatery with brilliant white, tall bare walls, and even brighter lights, a sterile canvas waiting to be painted with food, people, good conversation, rotating art, and energy.
 This is Hot Butter - as warm as it sounds.

 Exotic deserts, vegetables with curry and other delightful flavors... and coffee can be ordered without the barrage of questions on size.
 Of course, it is served in a white cup, but a real coffee cup, not a to-go container with a logo.
 They expect that you will want to stay, and you do.